-Sometimes it’s necessary to take a fresh look at your work.
-Sometimes you need to step back and consider whether what you are doing is really effective.
+So, what is internal communication?
+How does it apply to your organisation?
+And how does it apply in today’s business landscape?
+Now, more than ever, it’s necessary to take a fresh look at your work.
+It’s always beneficial to step back and consider whether what you are doing is really effective.
 This is especially true of internal communications.

 What Internal Communication is NOT